You can learn how to transform your space with a $40 gallon of paint and these easy steps!

 - Roller Covers

-- Extendable roller frame – These are fabulous for painting an 8-foot room, because they easily extend to reach the top of the wall without having to reach up high with your arm or stand on your tip-toes.
-This is the one I love and use.
+- Extendable roller frame – These are fabulous even for painting an 8-foot room, because they easily extend to reach the top of the wall without having to reach up high with your arm or stand on your tip-toes.

 - Purdy Paint brush – Some people get super fancy with all kinds of trimming gadgets, but I LOVE these angled brushes for “cutting” in a room (painting the wall where it meets the trim).